acornapps/cube-manual-en/cocktail-c124-ce58-azure.md

 * Registering the application lD to get the client ID value

-Select [+ New Application Registration] under Home > Azure Active Directory > App Registrations.
+Select \[+ New Application Registration\] under Home &gt; Azure Active Directory &gt; App Registrations.

-Select 'Web app/API' for ‘Application Type’ and enter  [http://cocktail.acornsoft.io](http://cocktail.acornsoft.io) (example) as the sign-on URL (provided service URL)
+Select 'Web app/API' for ‘Application Type’ and enter  [http://cocktail.acornsoft.io](http://cocktail.acornsoft.io) \(example\) as the sign-on URL \(provided service URL\)

 As shown below, the application ID is the client ID value in the detailed registered application screen.

 ![](/assets/AzureClientId.png)

-* Obtaining the client_secret value
+* Obtaining the client\_secret value

-Select the previously-registered application name under Home > Azure Active Directory > App Registrations and click the [Settings] button at the top
+Select the previously-registered application name under Home &gt; Azure Active Directory &gt; App Registrations and click the \[Settings\] button at the top

 Select the Keys menu

 description: cocktail\_key

-expires: Select 'Never Expires' under ‘Expires’ and click the [Save] button.
-The value that is automatically displayed is the client_secret value.
+expires: Select 'Never Expires' under ‘Expires’ and click the \[Save\] button.
+The value that is automatically displayed is the client\_secret value.

 ![](/assets/AzureClientSecret.png)

 * Setting application permissions

-Click the [+ Add] button at the top of the screen from Home > Subscription > Registered Account > Access Control (IAM) ㅤ
+Click the \[+ Add\] button at the top of the screen from Home &gt; Subscription &gt; Registered Account &gt; Access Control \(IAM\) ㅤ

 Role: Select 'Contributor' under ‘Role'

 Assign access to: Select 'Azure User, Group, or Application' under ‘Assign Access To’

 Select: Enter the previously-registered application name under 'Select'

 ### **Installation**